K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Introduction

 \section{Introduction}

-The discovery of magnetism in two-dimensional (2D) materials has opened up exciting possibilities not only for exploring fundamental physics of magnetism in lower dimensions but also for the potential use of such materials in energy storage and quantum information processing applications\cite{huang2017,gong2017,burch2018,cortie2019,samarth2017,huang2018,jiang2018,burch2018a,xing2017,seyler2018}.
-Generally, the magnetic ordering in spin-rotation symmetric 2D systems is suppressed by thermal and quantum fluctuations, preventing magnetism in 2D\cite{mermin1966}.
-However, this restriction can be overcome via anisotropic magnetic ordering.
-One of the earliest theoretical examples of 2D magnetism, dates back to the exact solution of the 2D Ising model in 1944\cite{onsager1944}.
+Discovery of magnetism in two-dimensional (2D) materials has opened up exciting possibilities not only for exploring fundamental physics of magnetism in lower dimensions but also their potential use as novel platforms for energy storage and quantum information processing applications\cite{huang2017,gong2017,burch2018,cortie2019,samarth2017,huang2018,jiang2018,burch2018a,xing2017,seyler2018}.
+Magnetic ordering in spin-rotation symmetric 2D systems is generally suppressed by thermal and quantum fluctuations, preventing magnetism in 2D\cite{mermin1966}.
+Magnetic order in 2D can be stabilized, however, via anisotropic interactions.
+One of the earliest theoretical examples of 2D magnetism dates back to the exact solution of the 2D Ising model in 1944\cite{onsager1944}.
 On the experimental side, the magnetism of thin films has a long history\cite{bell2000,cortie2019}, but the field has seen recent revival following the realization of magnetism in monolayer CrI$_3$\cite{huang2017} and Cr$_2$Ge$_2$Te$_6$\cite{gong2017} films.
 While monolayer CrI$_3$ is found to be an Ising-type ferromagnet (below $45$ K), bilayer Cr$_2$Ge$_2$Te$_6$ is described by a Heisenberg spin model with additional anisotropic terms.
 In both these materials, the interlayer magnetic ordering is antiferromagnetic (AFM).
 Many other layered materials have been predicted to support magnetism in their thin-film limit.
 Notable examples include FePS$_3$ (Ising-type anti-ferromagnet)\cite{wang2016,lee2016}, MnSe$_2$\cite{ohara2018}, Fe$_3$GeTe$_2$ \cite{Liu2017}, transition metal tri-halides (AX$_3$)\cite{liu2016,zhang2015,he2016,zhou2018,he2017,sun2018,iyikanat2018,sarikurt2018,weber2016,sheng2017,tomar2019}, transition metal di-halides (AX$_2$) \cite{kan2014,zhuang2016,wang2018,botana2019} and MXenes \cite{khazaei2012,zhang2017,he2016a,kumar2017}.